The Problem with Most Integration Tools

 While there are many different styles of data integration, the ones that are most successful within an enterprise have a few recurring features.
 These include:

-- The ability to process data from various sources
+- The ability to process data from various sources, including open source ones

 - Metadata support